isovector/draconian-results/pho.md

 ### Exercise and fitness

-**Starting January 20**, adult indoor individual, group fitness or exercise activities and adult dance classes and activities are allowed with increased safety protocols and capacity limits, including:
+Adult indoor individual, group fitness or exercise activities and adult dance classes and activities are allowed with increased safety protocols and capacity limits, including:

--   Capacity based on 7m^2^ of floor space per person for both individual and group fitness and exercise classes
+-   Capacity based on 7 square metres of floor space per person for both individual and group fitness and exercise classes
     -   In addition to floor space, all group fitness and exercise classes have a capacity limit of 25 people